“Be the change you want to see in the world.”

 A native San Diegan, Jones-Wright has served the County of San Diego as a Deputy Public Defender since 2006.
 In this capacity, she has represented clients charged with a variety of crimes and has spent over a decade experiencing the strengths and pitfalls of the criminal justice system.
 Her advocacy skills, passion, and sense of fairness have garnered her a reputation of an exceptional attorney and community leader.

 Beyond the courtroom, Jones-Wright serves on the City of San Diego’s Commission on Gang Prevention and Intervention where she chairs the ad-hoc gang documentation committee.
-She is a volunteer attorney for the California Innocence Project and also sits on the Board of Directors for the Earl B. Gilliam Bar Association.
+She is a volunteer attorney for the California Innocence Project and is an appointed member of the State Bar of California's Council on Access and Fairness.

 Jones-Wright is very active in the San Diego community at-large.
 She currently serves on the Board of Directors for the David’s Harp Foundation, a local nonprofit that transforms the lives of “at-risk” and homeless youth through the power of music.
 She is a Mock Trial Team coach and a member of the Criminal Justice Program advisory board at Lincoln High School.
 In 2003, Geneviéve co-founded and served on the Board of Directors of ELITE (Educated Ladies Investing in Tomorrow’s Exemplars), a local program that prepared young girls for college.